cielaton/My-college-knowledge/Working/Firefly-III/Firefly-III Docker installation.md

 > This documentation assumes that you have already installed an operating system to host the project, such as the Ubuntu server.
 > We will use Docker to install the project since it's the most optimal method.

->For all the given commands, you can just copy-pate them to your terminal.
+>For most of the given commands, you can just copy-pate them to your terminal.
 ### Dependencies
 First, update the apt package manager database with:
 ```bash